If you’re a lady in the world of guns or considering becoming one, you’ve probably wondered which firearms are best for women.

 Glocks do not come with an external safety, instead opting for its SAFE action system – a trio of independently operating mechanical safeties.

 The benefit to any Glock is that it comes with a large aftermarket, meaning you can fine-tune it to suit your wants and needs.
+I highly suggest grabbing a better pair of sights for your Glock, at the very least.

 2. Sig Sauer P365 – 9mm